najibullahjafari/zkteco_device_python_connect/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue for any enhancements or bug fixes.

+## ⭐️ Support

+If you find this project helpful, please consider giving it a **star** on [GitHub](https://github.com/najibullahjafari/zkteco_device_python_connect)!
+Your support helps others discover this project and motivates further development.
+Thank you! 🌟

 ## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.